hildebrandt-carl/ODD_diLLMma_Artifact/README.md

 ## Video Summary

-A summary of the work can be found here:
+A summary of the work can be found on [youtube](https://youtu.be/sXBGZOK7RMo), or by clicking on the image below:

 [![Video Cover](Misc/ArtifactImages/video_cover.png)](https://youtu.be/sXBGZOK7RMo)